16.54. pc_align¶

 .

-dataset.
-To illustrate this, consider a DEM, named dem.tif
+To illustrate applying a transform, consider a DEM, named dem.tif

 , obtained

-with ASP, from whom just a portion, dem_crop.tif
+with ASP, from which just a portion, dem_crop.tif

-reliable measurements, which are stored, for example, in a file called
+measurements, which are stored, for example, in a file called meas.csv

 is first used on the smaller DEM, as: